amplication/docs/docs/how-to/deploy-to-kubernetes.md

 ## Deployment

-Having all required artefacts in-place the next step is the deployment of the application on the Kubernetes cluster.
+Having all required artifacts in-place the next step is the deployment of the application on the Kubernetes cluster.
 The steps provided next should be provider agnostic, whether you're running on [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks), [Azure Kubernetes Service](https://learn.microsoft.com/en-us/azure/aks) or [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine) or a local distribution like [Minikube](https://minikube.sigs.k8s.io/), [Kind](https://kind.sigs.k8s.io/) or [K3s](https://k3s.io/).

 For the deployment process we need to following applications installed:
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)